 A Scrum Team holds three types of meetings.
 They are Daily Stand Up, Sprint Review, and the Sprint Retrospective.
 The following are the attributes of each meeting:

-The team meets for 15 minutes every day to share progress with one another and ensure that there is no roadblock in their way.
-The Scrum Master ensures that the team members participate in the meeting and at the end of this meeting, any impediment to a task or topic discussed should have been eliminated or placed onto an action item list for the next day.)
+The team meets for 15 minutes daily to share progress with one another and ensure that there is no roadblock in their way.
+The Scrum Master ensures that the team members participate in the meeting.
+At the end of this meeting, any impediment to a task or topic discussed should have been eliminated or placed onto an action item list for the next day.)

 Sprint Review Meeting

-The purpose of this meeting is to demonstrate what has been delivered so far, how the product owner feels about it, and to identify any further requirements.
-The Scrum Team uses this meeting to explain what they have achieved during the Sprint.
+This meeting aims to demonstrate what has been delivered so far, how the product owner feels about it, and to identify any further requirements.
+The Scrum Team uses this meeting to explain their achievements during the Sprint.

 Sprint Retrospective Meeting

-This is a two-hour meeting held after every Sprint that allows the team members and stakeholders (Product Owner and Scrum Master) to discuss what could have been done better, what to change or improve in the next Sprint.
+This is a two-hour meeting held after every Sprint that allows the team members and stakeholders (Product Owner and Scrum Master) to discuss what could have been done better and what to change or improve in the next Sprint.

 When do we use Agile Scrum Methodology?